-The 2025 CCMP remains consistent with APNEP's ecosystem-based management approach.
-Multiple CCMP actions are prioritized for IIJA funds as directed by the Leadership Council.
-Other actions in the CCMP align with CWA §320 Annual Workplans funding or will be opportunity driven.
+The updated CCMP will remain consistent with APNEP's ecosystem-based management approach.
+A number of actions are prioritized for BIL funds as directed by the Leadership Council (Appendix 1).
+Other actions in the updated CCMP will align with 320 work plans and funding or will be opportunity driven.
 There will be additional required CCMP-associated documents developed in the coming years: monitoring plan expansion, financial strategy, protections and restoration strategy, and an updated engagement strategy to support CCMP implementation.
-APNEP is budgeting IIJA funding through this workplan to build capacity to complete some of these elements as required by EPA of all NEPs for CCMP updates.
+APNEP is budgeting BIL funding through this FY22-27 workplan to build capacity to complete some of these elements required by EPA of all NEPs for CCMP updates.